gitector/gitector.github.io/index.md

 ## Check your commits not only code

 Git history can be your source of truth.
 Same as with your code you need to take care of it.
-Codebase linting is common practice but why neglect git history?
-How often you try to debug Error and git blame is not helpful because of poor git message.
+Codebase linting is common practice, but why neglect git history?
+How often you try to debug Error and git blame is not helpful because of the low-quality git message.

 You can run gitector as part of your pre-commit check or CI pipeline.

 ## Gitector allows you to define rules for your commit

-You can configure gitector in any way some of possible features include:
+You can configure gitector in any way some of the possible features include:

 - Allow only commits with Ticket number
-- Allow commiters with only certain email
+- Allow contributions restricted to corporate e-mail
 - Disallow merges
-- Define maximum characters for title
+- Define maximum characters for the title
-- Encourage small commits by limiting amount of files in single commit
+- Encourage small commits by limiting the number of files in a single commit
 - Make sure commit starts with action verb describing changes (like add, remove, fix)

 ### Compare all changes in your branch